Pinal County, AZ · Probate Cost

 • Filing fees and court costs in Pinal County follow Arizona's reasonable compensation standard.

-• Contact the Pinal County Probate Court in Florence for the current fee schedule applicable to probate filings.
+• Contact the Pinal County Probate Court in Florence for the current fee schedule.

 Probate documents and estate paperwork on attorney desk in Pinal County, Arizona